-One study found that roughly 43% of people don’t cook at all and 28% of total daily calories come from outside the home supply.
-Cooking can be time intensive, which is one reason many people decide to eat out so often.
+One study found that roughly 43% of the people surveyed don’t cook at all and 28% of total daily calories come from outside the home supply.
+Meaning a reliance on restaurants or ready meals.
+Cooking can be time-intensive, which is one reason many people decide to eat out so often at the restaurants Roanoke has or somewhere closer.
+Many of the foods you get in restaurants can be hard to replicate at home as well, another reason people tend to eat out.
 However, investing the time to cook can pay significant health dividends.

 Chen, Rosalind Chia-Yu, et al. “Cooking frequency may enhance survival in Taiwanese elderly.”
 Public health nutrition 15.07 (2012): 1142-1149.